Uplift Co-Director, Professor of Clinical Medical Anthropology

 Jonathan M. Snowden

-Jonathan M. Snowden is Assistant Professor of Epidemiology at the Oregon Health & Science University-Portland State University School of Public Health.
+Jonathan M. Snowden, PhD, is Assistant Professor of Epidemiology at the Oregon Health & Science University-Portland State University School of Public Health.
 His areas of expertise are causal inference, childbirth, maternal health, racial health inequities, and queer health.